-In 1985 I was 14, and I wanted out.
+In 1985, I was 14, and I wanted out.
 Out of everything; my family had just uprooted from the beloved house I’d grown up in and moved into a modern, soulless prison block.
-Some things remained constant, though: Relations with my parents were poor, and approaching an all-time low.
+Some things remained constant, though: Relations with my parents were approaching an all-time low.

 In the world outside our door, things weren’t a great deal better.
 My hometown, Washington, D.C., was accelerating its slide into dysfunction and drug-fueled violence.
 And though I had the political consciousness of a squirrel, I knew that the Reagans, sleeping less than five miles away, were cynical and empty ghouls, promising “Morning In America” but systemizing neglect for poor people, gays and lesbians, and anyone of color.

 Worst of all, the music sucked.
 I’d grown up listening to British Invasion staples on rock radio.
 Even then they were more or less oldies, but as a 9-year-old, I didn’t care if “I Can’t Explain” was 15 years in the rearview mirror; it just seemed to wipe any song that played before or after it away with a Brillo pad of caustic, aggressive, perfect sound.